 Another amazing thing we did was go on a gondola and it was just magical.
 Even though it was expensive, I would have been disappointed if I left Venice without that experience.
 Venice has water everywhere, so seeing it from a different angle was great.
 Venice was just amazing it was full of history and the buildings were so old and pretty, I am a sucker for old buildings.

 While you are in Venice you should hop on the boat and head to Burano.
 It was busy, too but it’s the most colourful place I have ever been to and you know I LOVE colour!
-The whole area is just adorable and perfect for photos.
+The whole area is just adorable and perfect for photos and gelato.
 The boat ride is an hour each way so this will probably take a half day to get there and back.
 I am glad that I took the time to visit Burano during my two days in Venice.

 Thanks to Nicole Autumn Photography for all the images and spending two days in Venice with me.

-In Venice we stayed at the Hotel de Codega which was in a great location and a reasonable rate.
+In Venice, we stayed at the Hotel de Codega which was in a great location and a reasonable rate.

 On my trip to Italy I used Hotels.com to research and book my accommodations.
-I love that they have reviews written by previous guests to read…which I love as a resource when booking.
+They have reviews written by previous guests to read…which I love as a resource when booking.
 I always take time to read recent reviews to help shortlist hotels that I am considering to book.
-I find the review extremely helpful often finding out about details like the availability of parking in an area, noise in the area and tips on what type of room to book.
+The reviews are extremely helpful often finding out about details like the availability of parking in an area, noise in the area and tips on what type of room to book.